rudderlabs/rudderstack-docs/destinations/linkedin_insight_tag.md

 ## Getting started

 To enable sending your event data to LinkedIn Insight Tag, you will first need to add it as a destination to the source from which you are sending your event data.

+* `Note: This is device-mode only destination for JS source.`

 Before configuring your source and destination on the RudderStack, please verify if the source platform is supported by LinkedIn Insight Tag, by referring to the table below: